 “Essentially, human rights are universal, moral rights.
 In other words, human rights belong to everyone.
 They include the right to life, liberty and a decent human experience.
 Human rights also include all of the political, social, and economic rights necessary for people to live dignified lives” - Alberta Civil Liberties Research Centre, p.
 3

-In relation to our discussion of anti-racism it is important to note that freedom from racial discrimination is one of the basic rights of all human beings, and that these rights are protected by international, national and provincial legislation:
+Below, you will find material on Human Rights and the legislation protecting these rights.
+In relation to our discussion on anti-racism, it is important to note that freedom from racial discrimination is one of the basic rights of all human beings.
+These rights are protected by the following international, national and provincial legislation:

-Every individual is equal before and under the law and has the right to equal protection and equal benefit of the law without discrimination and, in particular, without discrimination based on race, national or ethnic origin, colour, religion, sex, age, or mental or physical disability" (as cited in Alberta Civil Liberties Research Centre 1999).
+“(1) Every individual is equal before and under the law and has the right to the equal protection and equal benefit of the law without discrimination and, in particular, without discrimination based on race, national or ethnic origin, colour, religion, sex, age or mental or physical disability

-The following are resources developed by the Alberta Civil Liberties Research Centre:
+The following resources have been developed by the Alberta Civil Liberties Research Centre:

 The Rights Angle: Human Rights Education - Using the Newspaper

 Full Text - Table of Contents, Chapters 1 - 6, Activities & Handouts, Glossary, Resources

 Discrimination, Human Rights and You (Student Guide)